jonnyweatherly/aajonusnet/md/Interviews/One Radio Network Interview 4.md

 P: Know the source on One Radio Network.

-[Intermission]: Talk to Patrick now, 888-663-6386, or email patrickatoneradionetwork.com.
+[Intermission] Talk to Patrick now, 888-663-6386, or email patrickatoneradionetwork.com.

 P: Having a fun time with Aajonus, wewant2live.com.
 It's a little bit after 10 central time, 888-663-6386.
 Aajonus, do we face some kind of challenges, some body type, some people, with not having any carbs, some kind of ketosis thing goes on?